robertsweeneyblanco/Programming_for_Mathematical_Applications/content/Image_Processing/Chapter_Intro.md

 # Image Processing

-This chapter will work with reading and editing images in Julia.
+This chapter will work with reading and transforming images in Julia.